 Let’s get familiar with Docker architecture and its essential components.

 I assume you have a basic understanding of Docker.
-If not, you may refer to the previous article.
+If not, you may refer to this previous article.

 I believe you understand the Docker importance in DevOps.
 Now behind this fantastic tool, there has to be an amazing, well-thought architecture.
 Isn’t it?

-But before I talk about that, let me showcase the previous and current virtualization system.
+But before I talk about that, let me showcase the previous and current virtualization systems.

 Traditional vs. New-Generation Virtualization